woodab/thousandeyesapp/README.md

 ## How to Use

 To use this application, you need to have Docker installed on your machine.
 Then, you can build the Docker image and run a container with the following commands:
+First, clone the repository to your machine
+Replace `<your-api-token>` with your actual API token and verify the value set for `<your-api-endpoint>` is the correct endpoint.

 ```bash
 # Build the Docker image